Apply

 1. Unofficial Transcripts

-If you are admitted, you will need to provide official transcripts.
+If you are admitted, you will need to provide official transcripts - unofficial are accepted in the application process.

 The minimum GPA required by the Graduate School is 3.0.
 However, if an applicant is deemed admissible by the admissions committee, a petition may be submitted to the Dean of the Graduate School to waive the minimum GPA requirement.